moysklad/api-remap-1.2-doc-in/source/includes/documents/_loss.md

 Request to create a new item in the Write-off.
 For successful creation, the following fields must be specified in the request body:

-+ **assortment** - Link to the product/service/series/modification that the item represents.
++ **assortment** - Link to the product/service/series/product variant that the item represents.
 You can also specify a field named **service**, **variant** according to what the indicated item is.
-You can read more about this field in the description of the [Debit item](../documents/#transactions-write-off-write-off-write-off-items)
+You can read more about this field in the description of the [Write-off item](../documents/#transactions-write-off-write-off-write-off-items).
 + **quantity** - Quantity of the specified item.
 Must be positive, otherwise an error will occur.
 You can create one or more write-off items at the same time.
 All items created by this request will be added to the existing ones.